 Thankfully, all is not lost…

 There are ways you can have a wonderful festive season without any bad memories… even if you suffer from IBS!
-Here are a few festive low-FODMAP recipes, a low-FODMAP Christmas menu and some tips to help you prepare and know what to eat if you’re invited to a party this Christmas.
+Here are a few festive low-FODMAP recipes, a low-FODMAP festive menu and some tips to help you prepare and know what to eat if you’re invited to a party during the holidays.

 Most mixed drinks and cocktails should be avoided, as they are generally high in FODMAPs.
 If you simply must have a piña colada or a daiquiri, check the ingredients and avoid those that contain FODMAP-rich ingredients.
 Rum and dessert/sweet wines should also be avoided because they contain an excess of fructose compared to their glucose content.

 Wine (red, rosé and white), beer, vodka, whiskey, sparkling wine (champagne, cava…) are all low in FODMAPs.
 A note on sparkling wine: any drink with bubbles should be consumed sparingly given that the ingestion of air can produce symptoms, especially bloating.

 Even low-FODMAP alcohols cannot be consumed freely.
 Alcohol in general is an irritant for the digestive system and can cause symptoms (bloating, diarrhea, etc).
 My favorite tip?
 Alternate each alcoholic drink with a glass of something non-alcoholic and low in FODMAPs (see the examples below).
 Not only will you be properly hydrated (!) and avoid excess alcohol, you’ll also protect your digestive system.

 If you want to drink something other than alcohol, here are a few ideas:

 If you’re worried that members of your family or friends will comment on your condition, why not get them to read the article 4 Worst Things to Say to Someone Suffering from IBS before the next celebration?